 Plywood and OSB are strong, durable and long-lasting, so you don't have to be concerned about the performance comparison in that area.
 And, as with any wood product, you need to make sure to select the proper grade.
 You want a grade that will ensure waterproofing capabilities.
 The thing to watch out with OSB is that if the panel is cut at all, this will disable its waterproofing capabilities.
 OSB has a tendency to swell on the edges when exposed to water, but it resists humidity well compared to plywood [source: University of Massachusetts].

 There's no set price for OSB and plywood, so it's difficult to compare prices.
 In general, though, OSB is less expensive.
 Price can depend on supply, and when you take a look at the estimated numbers for 2006, OSB manufacturers put out almost double of what plywood manufacturers created [source: Ask The Builder].

 Now you've solved the mystery of what OSB is and know what the experts say about the pros and cons of using OSB or plywood.
-For more information, visit the links on the next page.
+For more information, visit the links below.

 - Ask The Builder.
 "Plywood and OSB."
 (Accessed 12/17/08) http://www.askthebuilder.com/304_Plywood_and_OSB_-_Which_One_Is_Better_.shtml

 - Building Green.
 "Green Product Sub-category: Sheathing (including Plywood and OSB)."
 (Accessed 12/17/08) http://www.buildinggreen.com/auth/productsByCsiSection.cfm?SubBuilderCategoryID=1159

 - OSB Guide.
 "About OSB."
 (Accessed 12/17/08) http://www.osbguide.com/osb.html